graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `number`

-A wrapper around Date.prototype.getUTCHours.
-Takes a date object, and returns an integer representing the hours field of the given date (0-23), adjusted for UTC.
+A wrapper around `Date.prototype.getUTCHours`.
+Takes a `Date` object, and returns an integer representing the hours field of the given date (0-23), adjusted for UTC.
 ***
 ### getUTCMilliseconds ###